General Data Protection Regulation: Principles and lawful purposes

 Data subjects must be allowed to withdraw this consent at any time, and the process of doing so must not be harder than it was to opt in.
-(Article 7(3)) A data controller may not refuse service to users who decline consent to processing that is not strictly necessary in order to use the service.
-(Article 8) Consent for children, defined in the regulation as being less than 16 years old (although with the option for member states to individually make it as low as 13 years old (Article 8(1)), must be given by the child's parent or custodian, and verifiable (Article 8).
+A data controller may not refuse service to users who decline consent to processing that is not strictly necessary in order to use the service.
+Consent for children, defined in the regulation as being less than 16 years old (although with the option for member states to individually make it as low as 13 years old), must be given by the child's parent or custodian, and verifiable.

 If consent to processing was already provided under the Data Protection Directive, a data controller does not have to re-obtain consent if the processing is documented and obtained in compliance with the GDPR's requirements (Recital 171).

 Rights of the data subject

 Transparency and modalities

-Article 12 requires that the data controller provides information to the "data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, in particular for any information addressed specifically to a child."
+Article 12 requires the data controller to provide information to the "data subject in a concise, transparent, intelligible and easily accessible form, using clear and plain language, in particular for any information addressed specifically to a child."

 Information and access

 The right of access (Article 15) is a data subject right.
 It gives people the right to access their personal data and information about how this personal data is being processed.
-A data controller must provide, upon request, an overview of the categories of data that are being processed (Article 15(1)(b)) as well as a copy of the actual data (Article 15(3)); furthermore, the data controller has to inform the data subject on details about the processing, such as the purposes of the processing (Article 15(1)(a)), with whom the data is shared (Article 15(1)(c)), and how it acquired the data (Article 15(1)(g)).
+A data controller must provide, upon request, an overview of the categories of data that are being processed as well as a copy of the actual data; furthermore, the data controller has to inform the data subject on details about the processing, such as the purposes of the processing, with whom the data is shared, and how it acquired the data.

 A data subject must be able to transfer personal data from one electronic processing system to and into another, without being prevented from doing so by the data controller.
 Data that has been sufficiently anonymised is excluded, but data that has been only de-identified but remains possible to link to the individual in question, such as by providing the relevant identifier, is not.
 In practice, however, providing such identifiers can be challenging, such as in the case of Apple's Siri, where voice and transcript data is stored with a personal identifier that the manufacturer restricts access to, or in online behavioural targeting, which relies heavily on device fingerprints that can be challenging to capture, send, and verify.

 Both data being 'provided' by the data subject and data being 'observed', such as about behaviour, are included.
 In addition, the data must be provided by the controller in a structured and commonly used standard electronic format.
-The right to data portability is provided by Article 20 of the GDPR.
+The right to data portability is provided by Article 20.